 Highlight: Realising you have a week up your sleeve so you can stay that extra four days in the hammock.

 Lowlight: Spending your entire trip on the move.
 Seeing everything and experiencing nothing.

-If you fall off your motorbike you'll find that the road is just as hard here as it is in your home country.
+If you fall off your motorbike you’ll find that the road is just as hard here as it is in your home country.
 Wear a helmet.
 Dress sensibly.
-Don't ride drunk.
-Other random tips: Don't get trashed and walk home alone at 3am carrying a $2,000 camera on your shoulder.
-Don't flaunt your wealth.
+Don’t ride drunk.
+Other random tips: Don’t get trashed and walk home alone in the early hours of the morning carrying a $2,000 camera on your shoulder.
+Don’t flaunt your wealth.
 Stay in control.
 Never hit a police officer.
-You're not special and you're not entitled to special privileges like smoking weed in a cafe in Singapore.
+You’re not special and you’re not entitled to special privileges like smoking weed in a cafe in Singapore.

 Highlight: Staying alive.